This section provides an example of creating a helloworld module based on module template and an adaptation of the hello-world Helm-chart.

 cp -fR .tmp-chart/helm/hello-world/templates/* templates/

-6. Replace the .Values path in the chart templates with .Values.helloWorld.
+6. Replace the .Values path in the chart templates with .Values.helloworld.

 This is due to the architectural feature of addon-operator.
 You have to stick to it to be able to access module values.

-sed -i -e 's/.Values/.Values.helloWorldModule/g' $(find templates/ -type f)
+sed -i -e 's/.Values/.Values.helloworld/g' $(find templates/ -type f)

 7. Add the OpenAPI schema of the module settings.